-As of January 1, 2022, Hulu had 45.3 million users, making it one of the most extensive streaming services in the industry.
+As of Q1 2023, Hulu had 48 million users, making it one of the most subscribed streaming services in the industry.
 Founded in 2007, Hulu offers a library of popular full-length movies and TV series from major networks and original programming.

 Hulu began as a joint venture between News Corporation, NBC Universal, and Providence Equity Partners.
 By April 2009, the Walt Disney Company joined the group as a stakeholder.
 The plan was to offer content from ABC, ESPN, and the Disney Channel.

 Various other large corporations participated in ownership of the company, at least periodically.
 Hulu was even slated for an initial public offering (IPO) in 2010.
 However, that IPO never went through, and the company remained a subsidiary of other companies.